Proof of Functional Correctness¶

 This example is correct.
 The ghost variable

-Push_Last as long as it is only used in ghost
+Push_Last as long as it's only used in ghost statements.

 We're now modifying

-Ghost, hence it cannot be computed from the value of ghost variable
+Ghost, so it can't be computed from the value of ghost variable

 Let's move the code updating